US supports calls for external ethics probe into OAS chief

 Mexico this week slammed Almagro for allegedly betraying members’ wishes by renewing a contract for the OAS’ ombudswoman, Neida Perez, days before a long-discussed plan to implement an open and competitive process for the leadership post was approved at the organization’s annual meeting.

-Almagro in September unilaterally extended Perez’s contract by four years and Mexico complained it was an attempt to preempt those new procedures,
+Almagro in September unilaterally extended Perez’s contract by four years and Mexico complained it was an attempt to preempt those new procedures.

 “Unfortunately this isn’t an isolated act,” Mexico’s delegation said in a written statement at a Nov.
 1 meeting on administrative matters.
 “It fits into a pattern of conduct in which the will of the states is disregarded and the OAS’ institutions are violated.”